 A project is a temporary endeavor, so it has a beginning and also an end.
 We have seen the phases of the project life cycle, called the ‘project management process groups’.
 Every process group has a particular objective.
 But what is the aim of the project closure?
 Doesn’t the project end after finishing the work and handing out the outcome?
-Of course no. During the last phase of the project life cycle, meaning the project closure, everything should be detailed in order to measure if the project went as planned and if the outcome is done as required by the customer.
+Of course not.
+During the last project phase of the life cycle, meaning the project closure, everything should be detailed in order to measure if the project went as planned and if the outcome is done as required by the customer.

 In this article, we are going to define the important steps for a successful closing phase.
 If you want to learn more about project management our online PMP training or CAPM training will guide you through every aspect of process groups.

-What are the 8 steps of the project closure phase?
+What are the 8 steps?

 Project Closure Step #1: Confirm work is done as per the requirements

-Once the project is closing, all deliverables of the project must have been completed and delivered to the customer.
+When closing a project, all deliverables of the project must have been completed and delivered to the customer.
 You should also take formal acceptance of the customer for the completed work.

 Project Closure Step #2: Complete procurement closure